reshawn/reshawn.github.io/content/posts/A-Journey-from-farm-to-fork.md

 ---
-title: A Journey From Fark to Fork
+title: A Journey From Farm to Fork
 # The Food Map Project
 # A Journey from farm to fork
 date: "2019-09-13T12:52:32.169Z"